-Norfolk Pedestrian Accident Lawyer
+Norfolk, VA Pedestrian Accident Lawyer

 Tourists and residents alike find Norfolk a great town to walk around in, but its popularity makes it a dangerous place at times for pedestrians.
 When a vehicle collides with a pedestrian, especially on high-traffic roads like Granby Street and East Virginia Beach Boulevard, very serious injuries often result.
 This is especially unfortunate when the accident is due to negligence on the part of a driver.